 Deadline 2 — Suit limitation in your policy

-Most Colorado homeowner policies contain a clause stating that any lawsuit against the carrier must be filed within one year of the date of loss (or sometimes one year of the carrier's denial).
-This is a contractual deadline written into your policy.
+Some Colorado homeowner policies still contain a clause stating that any lawsuit against the carrier must be filed within one year of the date of loss (or sometimes one year of the carrier's denial).
+For policies issued or renewed on or after 2014-01-01, however, CRS 10-4-110.8(12)(a) prevents enforcement of any contractual lawsuit-filing shorter than the applicable statute of limitations — so the practical lawsuit deadline for most modern Colorado homeowner policies is 3 years (CRS 13-80-101).
+Pre-2014 legacy policies may still enforce the 1-year window.

 Read your declarations and conditions pages for the specific language.
 Common variations: